opicron/mysticbbs/README.md

 11/08/2020:
 - added cleanup signal to entrypoint bash script
-- no more forced shutdowns :)
+- no more forced shutdowns (see sigterm handling)

 30/10/2020:
 - added cron, zip, rar for fidopoll/mutil mail